zhuxinlang/xinaA12/README_EN.md

 Perfect support for make uninstalll
 Perfect support for make do

-About the normal use and installation of iOS Opendev, no changes are required Compile the log.
+About the normal use and installation of iOSOpendev, no changes are required

+Compile the log.
 During the compilation process, the console will display the current log.
 Please ignore it If the console displays as follows:
 ldid: Unknown header magic